probabilists/lampe/CONTRIBUTING.md

 ### Code conventions

 We mostly follow the [PEP 8](https://peps.python.org/pep-0008/) style guide for Python code.
-It is strongly recommended that you format your code with the opinionated [Black](https://github.com/psf/black) formatter.
+It is recommended that you format your code with the opinionated [Black](https://github.com/psf/black) formatter.
 For example, if you created or modified a file `path/to/filename.py`, you can reformat it with

 ```
 black -S path/to/filename.py